openpnp/openpnp/Computer-Vision.md

 # Bottom Vision Background Removal

 OpenPnP can automatically calibrate the background (with empty nozzle tip) for bottom vision background removal.
 See the [[Nozzle Tip Background Calibration]] page.

-# Stages

-* [[DetectCircularSymmetry]] searched the image for Circular Symmetry.
-It can be used to detect round things, regardless of their color, brightness, contrast, even if sharp edges are absent.
-The stage is very robust and self-tuning.

 ___